How long does Botox last?

 How botulinum toxin works

-Botox is derived from Clostridium botulinum and is a neurotoxin used in both cosmetic and medical treatments.
-The active ingredient, botulinum toxin, works by reducing muscle contractions, which helps to smooth wrinkles.
+Botox is derived from Clostridium botulinum and is a neurotoxin used in both medical and cosmetic treatments.
+The active ingredient works by temporarily reducing muscle activity, which may help to soften the appearance of wrinkles.

-When injected, the toxin blocks the release of acetylcholine—a neurotransmitter that signals muscles to contract.
-This relaxation of the muscles softens wrinkles.
-Over time, the nerves regenerate, which is why the effect is always temporary.
+When injected, it blocks the release of acetylcholine, a neurotransmitter that signals muscles to contract.
+This leads to temporary muscle relaxation.
+Over time, nerve activity gradually returns, which is why the effects are not permanent.

-You’ll usually start to notice results within a few days, with the full effect becoming visible after about two weeks.
-On average, the results last 3 to 4 months.
-Factors such as your metabolism, age, and the dosage used all influence how long Botox works for you.
+Results are usually noticeable within a few days, with full effects developing after around two weeks.
+On average, results last 3 to 4 months.
+Factors such as metabolism, age, and dosage can all influence the duration.

 Botox Facts